Toni Tipton-Martin: Awards and honors

 Tipton-Martin is the winner of two James Beard awards.
 In 2016, she won the Reference and Scholarship award for The Jemima Code, and Jubilee was awarded Best American Cookbook in 2020.
 She was the 2021 recipient of the Julia Child Award from the Julia Child Foundation for Gastronomy and the Culinary Arts.
+Tipton-Martin is the recipient of the International Association of Culinary Professionals (IACP) Trailblazer Award (2020) and its Book of the Year Award (2020, for Jubilee: Recipes from Two Centuries of African-American Cooking).